pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 This tutorial will demonstrate how to use Pixie to see:

-- The flow of traffic between the services in your cluster.
+- The flow of HTTP traffic between the services in your cluster.
-- Latency, error and throughput rate for all services.
+- HTTP latency, error, and throughput rate for all services.
-- Latency, error, throughput per endpoint.
 - A sample of the slowest requests for a individual service.
+- HTTP latency, error, and throughput per service endpoint.

 ## Prerequisites